samathaluca/fallen/README.md

     5. All external links and Navbar/Navbar work for each size device.
     6. Page displays reliably within each browser tested in sequence.
     7. Chrome Dev tools as with index.html.
+    8. Comments checked and all old comments were removed.

+- add_changes.html file (Share your recovery page)
+    1. HTML validator revealed stray </div> end tag.
+Tag was removed.
+    2. HTML beautifier format then ran through validator again.
+    3. Full responsive design tests carried out between 200-3320.
+    4. Data was submitted to mongoDB using the 'ADD YOUR STORY' button.
+Various points between 150-3320px width submission was tested.
+    5. All external links and Navbar/Navbar work for each size device.
+    6. Page displays reliably within each browser tested in sequence.
+    7. Chrome Dev tools as with index.html.
+    8. Comments checked and all old comments were removed.
+    9. style.css file is not rendering correctly.
+Style.CSS tests will be done at the end after all html, template, image and python tests are completed.

+- gratitude_list.html file (gratitude list page)
+    1. HTML validator revealed a lot of spare text outside the viewable page.
+This was deleted.
+    2. Code was all formatted and replaced.
+    3. Full responsive design tests carried out between 200-3320.
+    4. All external links and Navbar/Navbar work for each size device.
+    5. No warnings showed in Devtools.
+No console errors.
+    6. Comments checked and all old comments were removed.

+- about_us.html (about us page)

+- delete_edit_buttons.html (Edit and delete page)

+- edit_changes.html (Edit a recovery share page)
+    1. HTML validator revealed stray </div> end tag.
+Tag was removed.
+    2. HTML beautifier format then ran through validator again.
+    3. Full responsive design tests carried out between 200-3320.
+    4. Data was submitted to mongoDB using the 'Edit' button.
+Various points between 150-3320px width submission was tested.
+    5. All external links and Navbar/Navbar work for each size device.
+    6. Page displays reliably within each browser tested in sequence.
+    7. Chrome Dev tools as with index.html.
+    8. Comments checked and all old comments were removed.
+    9. The content of the chosen story is pulled in to the page from the mongoDB changes collection.
+As the screen becamse smalled the story became harder to edit bit it was still possible.
+    10. The edit button submitted the updates to the mongoDB chnages collection reliably on each device in each browser.

+- story_details.html